 Swim with sharks, feed massive stingrays, or just marvel at the marine life from habitats as diverse as Africa, the Amazon, and even Atlantis, at the Long Island Aquarium & Exhibition Center.
-A recently completed expansion gives you just one more reason to visit.

 Visitors to the aquarium can experience the Western hemisphere's largest all-living coral reef display, which holds more than one million gallons of water.

-Five million visitors can't be wrong.
 The Long Island Aquarium and Exhibition Center, formerly known as Atlantis Marine World Aquarium, is no ordinary aquarium.
 This 3.2-acre, full-scale aquatic haven and newly opened exhibition center in downtown Riverhead along the scenic Peconic River immerses visitors in a journey full of adventure, education, and wonder.
 Named among the Top 10 Best Aquariums for Kids (nationally!) by Parents magazine, the aquarium changed its name this summer when it celebrated its 11th anniversary and completed a $24 million expansion that includes the new exhibition center and the Hyatt Place East End hotel.

 The ambience inside the Long Island Aquarium allows visitors to feel as though they've been transported to the wondrous Lost City of Atlantis.
 The indoor exhibits give you the opportunity to experience environments as diverse as the Amazon Rainforest, Africa's Lake Malawi, and the Long Island Coast, while the outdoor exhibits featured along the banks of the Peconic River bring to life ancient ruins, tropical lagoons, and the shores of South Africa.